Android 13 several operators one eSIM

 To avoid this, Google plus offers the creation of logical interfaces that are multiplexed into just one physical work platform.
 Each logical platform can provide a separate communication channel between a SIM profile and a modem, so only a single actual physical connection to the modem would be required.
 And there is no need to rewire, so devices that already have a single eSIM chip connected to a modem could theoretically support MEP.
 From the modem's perspective, there is no difference between a logical platform and a physical one, allowing for backwards compatibility.

 And on top of this, since Google's approach is generic, It is also independent of the interface.
-In fact, Android 13 may not be the only OS supporting this technology, as Google explicitly points to other OSes like iOS, macOS, and Windows in its patent.
+In fact, Android 13 may not be the only OS that supports this. technology, while Google explicitly targets other OSes like iOS, macOS, and Windows in its patent.

-It's unclear whether Google plans to make this technology available to everyone for free or through some patent licensing scheme.
-Google has been testing MEP support on unspecified Pixel hardware and has incorporated the new APIs into its app that manages eSIM profiles, so it's likely we'll at least see this technology on some Pixel smartphones.
+It is not clear whether Google Plus plans to provide this technology for everyone for free or through some patent licensing scheme.
+Google plus has been testing MEP support in a hardware Pixel has not yet finalized and incorporated the new APIs into its app that manages eSIM profiles, so it is likely that we will at least see this technology on some Pixel smartphones.
 The idea is as described, supporting multiple profiles on a single eSIM.